Process Blocked Images Efficiently Using Partial Images or Lower Resolutions

-This example shows how to process a big image quickly using two strategies that enable computations on smaller representative samples of the high-resolution image.
+This example shows how to process a blocked image quickly using two strategies that enable computations on smaller representative samples of the high-resolution image.

-Processing big images can be time consuming.
-This makes iterative development of algorithms prohibitively expensive.
-There are two common ways to shorten the feedback cycle: iterate on a lower resolution image or iterate on a partial region of the big image.
-This example demonstrates both of these approaches for creating a segmentation mask for a big image.
+Processing blocked images can be time consuming, which makes iterative development of algorithms prohibitively expensive.
+There are two common ways to shorten the feedback cycle: iterate on a lower resolution image or iterate on a partial region of the blocked image.
+This example demonstrates both of these approaches for creating a segmentation mask for a blocked image.

 If you have Parallel Computing Toolbox™ installed, then you can further accelerate the processing by using multiple workers.